Internment of Japanese Americans: Conditions in the camps

 Armed guards were posted at the camps, which were all in remote, desolate areas far from population centers.
 Inmates were typically allowed to stay with their families.
 There are documented instances of guards shooting inmates who reportedly attempted to walk outside the fences.
 One such shooting, that of James Wakasa at Topaz, led to a re-evaluation of the security measures in the camps.
 Some camp administrations eventually allowed relatively free movement outside the marked boundaries of the camps.
 Nearly a quarter of the inmates left the camps to live and work elsewhere in the United States, outside the exclusion zone.
 Eventually, some were authorized to return to their hometowns in the exclusion zone under supervision of a sponsoring American family or agency whose loyalty had been assured.

 The phrase "shikata ga nai" (loosely translated as "it cannot be helped") was commonly used to summarize the incarcerated families' resignation to their helplessness throughout these conditions.
 This was noticed by their children, as mentioned in the well-known memoir Farewell to Manzanar by Jeanne Wakatsuki Houston and James D. Houston.
 Further, it is noted that parents may have internalized these emotions to withhold their disappointment and anguish from affecting their children.
-Nevertheless, children still were cognizant of this emotional repression.
+Nevertheless, some reports indicate that children still were cognizant of this emotional repression.